Gruntfuggly/swap-and-paste/README.md

 # Swap and Paste

-Sometimes it's useful to be able two swap two pieces of code.
-This extension automatically copies anything selected when pasting and inserts it in the paste buffer.
+Sometimes it's useful to be able to swap two pieces of code.
+This extension simply copies anything selected when pasting and inserts it in the paste buffer. *Note: Only works with single selections - multiple selections would get too complicated!*

+Overrides the default cut, copy and paste key bindings.
+If you want to use in conjunction with another clipboard extension, set the appropriate commands as per the configuration below.

 ## Installing